Vaccines Have the Power to Protect

 - “These shots are very important to protect them from serious diseases.”

-- Instead of saying “What do you want to do about shots?,” say “Your child needs three shots today.
+- Instead of saying, “What do you want to do about shots?”
+Say, “Your child needs three shots today.
 Do you have any questions about that?”

-- Instead of saying “Have you thought about the shots your child needs today?,” say “Your child needs DTaP, Hib, and Hepatitis B shots today, do you have any questions I can answer?”
+- Instead of saying, “Have you thought about the shots your child needs today?”
+Say, “Your child needs DTaP, Hib, and Hepatitis B shots today.
+Do you have any questions I can answer?”

-More tips for Providers
+More Information for Providers

 Be a Champion for children’s health during National Infant Immunization Week (NIIW).